language-transfer/lt-app/README.md

   <img src="./resources/google-play-store/screenshots/Screenshot_20200520-203755.png" alt="App screenshot: language home page" width="216" height="384">
 </p>

-This app is developed in React Native.
-For now, we're just building and developing on Android, but an iOS version is likely to come in the future.
+This app is developed in React Native, and is designed to work with both iOS & Android platforms.

 ### Goals